 Which alternative is free?

-Raindrop's free tier is the most generous (unlimited bookmarks, collections, tags).
-Keep's free tier is 50 items lifetime.
+Raindrop's free tier is the most generous for pure bookmarking (unlimited bookmarks, collections, tags).
+Keep's free tier lets you save unlimited links and import a Keep extension X bookmarks export, with paid plans for full-content storage and the heavier integrations.
 Matter has a usable free tier for basic reading.
 None match Omnivore's fully-free open-source offering.

 Do any alternatives handle PDFs the way Omnivore did?